Karuah

 Health performance in Karuah is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 Karuah faces significant health challenges according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are substantial across both younger and older age cohorts.
-Private health cover is extremely low at approximately 46% of the total population (~1,080 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Mortality rates and chronic condition prevalence are high across both younger and older age groups.
+Only approximately 46% of Karuah's total population (~1,080 people) has private health cover, compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (13.7%) and mental health issues (9.3%).
-Only 54.7% of residents report being completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population health challenges include elevated chronic condition rates.
-Karuah has a higher proportion of seniors aged 65 and over at 30.7%, compared to 23.4% in Rest of NSW.
-Senior health outcomes present challenges, with national rankings broadly in line with the general population.
+The most prevalent medical conditions are arthritis (affecting 13.7%) and mental health issues (9.3%).
+Conversely, 54.7% of residents report no medical ailments, compared to 63.3% across Regional NSW.
+Working-age population health is particularly challenging due to high chronic condition rates.
+Karuah has a higher proportion of seniors aged 65 and over at 27.9%, with 658 people, than the 23.4% in Regional NSW.
+Senior health outcomes align broadly with national rankings.

 Frequently Asked Questions - Health